AetherionNode/Trap-Redshift-Replication-TRR/README.md

 This represents a novel "Post-Gauge" unification addressing *how identity persists* across divergent scales, complementing (not competing with) force unification frameworks.
 See [ORIGINALITY.md](ORIGINALITY.md) for complete framework positioning.

 ---

+**Note on Research Perspective**
+This project is the result of independent research and a deep personal passion for quantum mechanics.
+While I do not hold a formal academic degree in physics, the simulations and theoretical frameworks presented here (such as TRR) are built using industry-standard tools like Cirq and Qiskit to ensure mathematical and logical rigor.
+My goal is to explore cosmological phenomena through the lens of quantum information theory and to provide a "benchtop" perspective on the universe's greatest mysteries.